martini-drinker/wsearch/README.md

 ## Info
 In the course of work, new properties will be added to the objects in the search.
 Сlone the object to prevent this before searching.

-If the found path includes Map object, property of this object transform to string and at the end adding hash with unique number: `#(n >= 0)`
+If the found path includes Map/Set object, access to the properties of these objects will be performed through an array with index valid at the time of the search.